mewspring/speak/README.md

 The source code and any original content of this repository is hereby released into the [public domain].

 [public domain]: https://creativecommons.org/publicdomain/zero/1.0/

-## License

-Any code or documentation directly derived from the [standard Go source code](https://github.com/golang) is governed by a [BSD license](http://golang.org/LICENSE).